UK inflation tests BoE as it jumps to highest since 2018

 Food prices were 0.6% lower than a year ago, a smaller annual decrease than before and were 0.2% higher on the month, adding to June’s annual inflation rate.

-Separate ONS data on Wednesday showed that house prices here in May were 10.0% higher than a year before, matching the rise recorded for March, which was the biggest since September 2007.
+House prices here in May were 10.0% higher than a year before, matching March's rise, the biggest since September 2007.

 ($1 = 0.7228 pounds)